alchemy-swift/alchemy/README.md

 # Contributing

 Alchemy was designed to make it easy for you to contribute code.
-It's a single codebase with special attention given to readable code and documentation, so don't be afraid to dive in and submit PRs for bug fixes, documentation cleanup, forks or tune ups!
+It's a single codebase with special attention given to readable code and documentation, so feel free to dive in and contribute features, bug fixes, docs or tune ups.

 You can report bugs, contribute features, or just say hi on [Github discussions](https://github.com/alchemy-swift/alchemy/discussions) and [Discord](https://discord.gg/74Bq29q22u).